-Table 1: Screening Procedural Outline (IM011046)
+Table 1: Screening Procedural Outline (IM011065)

-Procedure Screening V1 Notes Eligibility Assessments Informed Consent X A subject is considered enrolled only when a protocol-specific informed consent is signed Enroll Subject X Obtain number from IRT Inclusion/Exclusion Criteria X Includes duration of plaque psoriasis and documentation of presence of plaque psoriasis by the investigator Medical History X See Section 5.2 for complete eligibility criteria associated with medical history.
+Procedure Screening V1 Notes Eligibility Assessments Informed Consent X A subject is considered enrolled only when a protocol-specific informed consent is signed.
+Enroll Subject X Obtain number from IRT Inclusion/Exclusion Criteria X Includes duration of plaque psoriasis and documentation of presence of plaque psoriasis by the investigator Medical History X See Section 5.2 for complete eligibility criteria associated with medical history.
 Of note, subjects need to be screened for any current uncontrolled neuropsychiatric illness or history of suicidality; any history of TB; any congenital or acquired immunodeficiency; any significant drug allergy such as anaphylaxis; any cancer currently or in the previous 5 years.
-Investigators are encouraged to check whether subjects have had preventive health measures such as cancer screening (e.g. Pap smear, colonoscopy, mammograms) that is up to date according to local guidelines History of Tobacco Use X Include description of current tobacco use Psoriasis-related History X Includes scalp symptoms, PsA/joint pain, nail involvement, palmoplantar involvement, genital involvement, history of other forms of psoriasis Psoriasis-related Systemic Treatment X History of: conventional systemic (eg, methotrexate), biologic, and/or phototherapy.
-For each therapy, include length of time on treatment and reason(s) for discontinuation (eg, lack of efficacy, intolerance, side effects, loss of access to treatment) if applicable.
-Other Prior and Concomitant Treatments X Includes topical treatments and shampoos for psoriasis and all medications for other conditions such as cardiovascular and mood disorders Safety Assessments Physical Examination X Complete PE
+Investigators are encouraged to check whether subjects have had preventive health measures such as cancer screening (e.g. Pap smear, colonoscopy, mammograms) that is up to date according to local guidelines History of Tobacco Use X Include description of current tobacco use.
+Psoriasis-related History X Includes scalp symptoms, PsA/joint pain, nail involvement, palmoplantar involvement, genital involvement, history of other forms of psoriasis.
+Psoriasis-related Systemic Treatment X History of: conventional systemic (eg, methotrexate), biologic, and/or phototherapy.
+For each therapy, include length of time on treatment and reason(s) for discontinuation (eg, lack of efficacy, intolerance, side effects, loss of access to treatment), if applicable.
+Other Prior and Concomitant Treatment X Includes topical treatments and shampoos for psoriasis and all medications for other conditions such as cardiovascular and mood disorders.
+Safety Assessments Physical Examination X Complete PE Physical Measurements X Includes height and weight.
+Vital Signs X Includes (ear or oral) body temperature, respiratory rate, seated blood pressure and heart rate.

-Table 1: Screening Procedural Outline (IM011046)

-Procedure Screening V1 Notes Physical Measurements X Includes height and weight Vital Signs X Includes (ear or oral) body temperature, respiratory rate, seated blood pressure and heart rate.
 Blood pressure and heart rate should be measured after the subject has been resting quietly for at least 5 minutes.

+Table 1: Screening Procedural Outline (IM011065)

-Electrocardiogram X ECGs should be recorded after the subject has been supine for at least 5 minutes Chest Imaging (eg, Chest x-ray) X Chest imaging is required if not performed within 6 months of Screening Visit, copy of radiology report must be on file and reviewed by the investigator.
-Section 8.4.4 Neuropsychiatric Illness Assessment X Based on subject/family response, medical history/medical records, investigator judgment PHQ-8 X For establishing baseline depression severity Suicidal Ideation and Behavior Assessment X Based on subject/family response, medical history/medical records, investigator judgment eC-SSRS X eC-SSRS Assessment: Response of "Actual Suicide Attempt-Lifetime" or suicidal ideation (Severity of 4 or 5) or suicidal behavior will be exclusionary.
+Procedure Screening V1 Notes Electrocardiogram X ECGs should be recorded after the subject has been supine for at least 5 minutes.
+Chest Imaging (eg, Chest x-ray) X Chest imaging is required if not performed within 6 months of screening visit, copy of radiology report must be on file and reviewed by the investigator.
+Section 8.4.4 .
+Neuropsychiatric Illness Assessment X Based on subject/family response, medical history/medical records, investigator judgment PHQ-8 X For establishing baseline depression severity Suicidal Ideation and Behavior Assessment X Based on subject/family response, medical history/medical records, investigator judgment eC-SSRS X eC-SSRS Assessment: Response of "Actual Suicide Attempt-Lifetime" or suicidal ideation (Severity of 4 or 5) or suicidal behavior will be exclusionary.
 Rescreening will not be allowed.
 Section 8.4.7 Monitor for SAEs X All SAEs must be collected from the date of subject's written consent until 30 days post discontinuation of dosing or subject's participation in the study.
-Laboratory Tests Hematology X Complete Blood Count (CBC) with differential Chemistry Panel X Lipid Panel X Urinalysis X Hemoglobin A1C X
+Laboratory Tests Hematology X Complete Blood Count (CBC) with differential Chemistry Panel X Fasting Lipid Panel X Subjects are required to fast for at least 10 hours prior to collection.
+Urinalysis X Hemoglobin A1C X TSH X If TSH above normal reference range, test free T4; if TSH below normal range, test free T4 & T3.. hs-CRP X Serology X Includes HCV antibody, HBsAg, HBsAb, HBcAb, HBV DNA, and HIV antibodies.
+TB Test X In accordance with QuantiFERON-TB (details described in Section 8.4.4).

-Table 1: Screening Procedural Outline (IM011046)
+Table 1: Screening Procedural Outline (IM011065)